ssokolow/stuffit-test-files/README.md

 ## Future Plans

-- Generate `.sitx` test files with files in the rest of the formats supported by SitX's proprietary recompression option.
-(Lossless JPEG, JPEG 2000, BMP, GIF, TIFF, PSD, PICT, PXM, MP3, ZIP, and PDF)
 - Look into writing some AppleScript to provide an automated way to re/generate the Mac-originated ones, similar to the `Makefile` for my RAR test files.
 - Come up with a way to script the StuffIt GUIs inside Wine so I can have a scripted way to re/generate the Windows-originated ones similar to the `Makefile` for my RAR test files.
   ([LDTP/Cobra](https://en.wikipedia.org/wiki/Linux_Desktop_Testing_Project)?)
+- Regenerate files from versions which support Faster vs. Better compression to provide both variants.
+- Try out the copies of StuffIt 5.0 and 5.5 that I acquired... likely with the help of the 5.0.2 and 5.1 update patches I found since I don't think the base versions are compatible with Mac OS 9.2.
+- Generate `.sitx` test files with files in the rest of the formats supported by SitX's proprietary recompression option.
+(Lossless JPEG, JPEG 2000, BMP, GIF, TIFF, PSD, PICT, PXM, MP3, ZIP, and PDF)
 - Try to get my Macintosh copies of StuffIt working inside [Executor](<https://en.wikipedia.org/wiki/Executor_(software)>) or [Executor 2000](https://github.com/autc04/executor)) as a means to reduce the